DecisionsDev/odm-container-samples/decisioncenter/businessvalueeditor/README-KUBERNETES.md

 #  Using the Sample

-To activate the Custom Value Editor, after login in Decision Center as an administrator, go in the menu "Administration>Settings>Custom Settings"
+To activate the Custom Value Editor, after login in Decision Center as an administrator :
+- Go in the menu **Administration>Settings>Custom Settings**
-Register a new setting named **decisioncenter.web.core.intelliruleEditor.sample.myeditor.editor** keeping blank the **default value of the setting** field.
+- Register a new setting named **decisioncenter.web.core.intelliruleEditor.sample.myeditor.editor** keeping blank the **default value of the setting** field.

 ![Custom Settings](images/custom_settings_1.png)

-Set the value of **decisioncenter.web.core.intelliruleEditor.sample.myeditor.editor** to **businessvalueeditor.OfferValueEditorProvider**
+- Set the value of **decisioncenter.web.core.intelliruleEditor.sample.myeditor.editor** to **businessvalueeditor.OfferValueEditorProvider**

 ![Custom Settings](images/custom_settings_2.png)

 Load the [ValueEditorService.zip](./projects/ValueEditorService.zip) Decision Service.

 Follow [Running this sample](https://www.ibm.com/docs/en/odm/9.0.0?topic=editor-custom-value-sample-details#businessconsolecustomvalueeditorsampledetails__rssamples.uss_rs_smp_tsauthoring.1025134__title__1) details to understand how to use the custom value editor.

+Below is the Custom Value Editor display inside the Business Console :

 ![Custom Value Editor](images/custom_value_editor.png)